-BOB GAMMIE (2010): He has been an activity organizer and fundraiser in Chicago's gay communities since he moved here in 1949.
+BOB GAMMIE (2010, now deceased): He was an activity organizer and fundraiser in Chicago's gay communities since he moved here in 1949.
 He organized some of the first large social events outside bar settings, including barbecues, softball and volleyball games, and the long-running Lincoln Park Lagooners club-as well as fundraising parties for AIDS charities and other groups that attracted thousands of people.
+Born in 1925, he died in Chicago on January 30, 2014.